Peacock Bass Fishing - Colombia

 Season: The Peacock-Payara Combo is available during the dry season when the rivers drop, and the fish travel the main channels and lagoons.
 The trip is available from mid-November to mid-March.

-Boats: For peacock and payara fishing, you'll fish from Bongos (a type of canoe), which are big and comfortable.
-They have chairs and platforms for better casting, also coolers with beers, soft drinks, and water.
+Boats: For peacock bass, you'll fish from Bongos (a type of canoe).
+The bongos are big and comfortable with casting platforms.
+For payara, you'll mainly be fishing from the bank/rocks.
 Two anglers per boat and guide.

 Guides: Experienced guides do not speak English well but can communicate what's important.
 You will have the same fishing guide throughout the week.